Luxury car: Layout and powertrain

-Some American luxury cars during the 1970s through the 1990s switched to a front-wheel drive layout with transverse engine, due to the Arab Oil Embargo of 1973 and the 1979 fuel crises which eliminated many FR platforms in favor of the more economical front-wheel drive (FF) layout.
+Some American luxury cars during the 1970s through the 1990s switched to a front-wheel drive layout with a transverse engine provoked by the Arab Oil Embargo of 1973 and the 1979 oil crisis, which caused automakers to discontinue many FR platforms in favor of the more economical front-wheel drive (FF) layout.
 From the early 2000s, several of these American luxury cars reverted to FR layouts.

-Since the introduction of the Bentley Continental GT in 2003, additional luxury cars feature all-wheel drive.
+Since the introduction of the Bentley Continental GT in 2003, additional luxury grand tourers have adopted all-wheel drive.

 History

 European manufacturers

-Prior to World War II, a wide array of European producers made luxury cars, including Rolls-Royce, Bugatti, Delage, Delahaye, Talbot-Lago, Bentley, Alvis, Avions Voisin, Isotta Fraschini, Horch, Simson, Stoewer, Maybach, Mercedes-Benz, Hispano Suiza, Daimler Company, and Spyker.
+Before World War II, a wide array of European producers made luxury cars, including Rolls-Royce, Bugatti, Delage, Delahaye, Talbot-Lago, Bentley, Alvis, Avions Voisin, Isotta Fraschini, Horch, Simson, Stoewer, Maybach, Mercedes-Benz, Hispano Suiza, Daimler Company, and Spyker.

-France was a leading producer of powerful luxury automobiles prior to World War II.
-After World War II, the French government used puissance fiscale tax regulations to encourage manufacturers to build cars with small engines, and French motorists to buy them.
+France was a leading producer of powerful luxury automobiles before World War II.
+After World War II, the French government used puissance fiscale tax regulations to encourage manufacturers to build cars with small engines and French motorists to buy them.
 The Maserati-powered Citroën SM and the Citroën C6 were arguably the last domestic French luxury cars.
-In the 2010s, some French manufacturers have attempted to develop luxury cars, however the lack of a historical legacy has hindered these efforts.
+In the 2010s, some French manufacturers attempted to develop luxury cars; however the lack of a historical legacy hindered these efforts.
 In 2014, Citroën introduced DS Automobiles sub-brand to market luxury cars.

-Pre World War II intermediate car manufacturers like Renault, Fiat, Opel, Lancia, Škoda, Riley, Praga, Peugeot, Hillman, Tatra made luxury cars but were forced to make economy cars and superminis post World War II.
-Following World War II, Germany rose to become an export powerhouse, building on success with the Mercedes-Benz brand, later joined by BMW, which acquired Rolls-Royce Motor Cars, as well as Volkswagen that controls Audi, Porsche, Bentley, Lamborghini, and Bugatti brands.
+Pre World War II, intermediate car manufacturers like Renault, Fiat, Opel, Lancia, Škoda, Riley, Praga, Peugeot, Hillman, and Tatra made luxury cars.
+However, they had to transition to produce economy cars and superminis post World War II.

+Following World War II, Germany emerged as an export powerhouse, building on its success with the Mercedes-Benz brand.
+Aircraft engine manufacturer BMW began making motorcycles, then assembling small cars, including under license from the Austin Motor Company, and later evolved into the luxury market segment ultimately acquiring Rolls-Royce Motor Cars in 1998.
+Volkswagen entered the high-end market by expanding or acquiring additional brands such as Audi, Porsche, Bentley, Lamborghini, and Bugatti.

 In the Soviet Union, the manufacturer ZiL (then called Zis) began producing representational limousines in the mid-1930s.
-In the early 1950s GAZ joined with the somewhat smaller "Chaika" model range.
+In the early 1950s, GAZ joined with the somewhat smaller "Chaika" model range.
+In 2018, Aurus Motors was established to produce luxury vehicles for the Russian market.